 Your feet will change.
 Your running will change.
 Allow your running shoes to change.

-When looking at a wall of running shoes, it’s a glorious but confusion place to be.
+When looking at a wall of running shoes, it’s a glorious but confusing place to be.
 First, we all simply have preferences based on appearance that we have to either embrace or ignore to truly get the right fit.

-I cannot strongly enough recommend going in to a running store to try on shoes.
+I cannot strongly enough recommend going into a running store to try on shoes.
 RUN AROUND in them and get a feel for how your body responds to them.

-There are two different categories you’ll need to pick from to help you determine the right type of shoe for you.
+In general, there are two different categories you’ll need to pick from to help you determine the right type of shoe for you.

-First, we need to look at the type of surface you’ll be running on.
-You absolutely want to have different shoes for different purposes and once you know the surface, then you can look in to the additional details like arch support and forefoot cushion.
+You absolutely want to have different shoes for different purposes and once you know the surface, then you can look into the additional details like arch support and forefoot cushion.

 Trail Shoes